jgaeddert/liquid-dsp/src/audio/readme.fbasc.txt

     operates on several symbols, however, the exact number depends on the application.

+Interface
+    fbasc_create()
+        creates an fbasc encoder/decoder object, allocating memory as necessary, and computing internal parameters appropriately.
+    fbasc_destroy()
+        destroys an fbasc encoder/decoder object, freeing internally-allocated memory.
+    fbasc_encode()
+        encode a frame of data, storing the header and frame data separately.
+        This separation allows the user to use different forward error-correction codes (if desired) to protect the header differently than the rest of the frame.
+It is important to keep the two together, however, as the header is a description of how to decode the frame. fbasc_decode()
+        decodes a frame of data, generating the reconstructed time series.

+Useful properties:
+    1. Because of the nature of the MDCT, frames will overlap by M samples (one symbol).
+This introduces a reconstruction delay of M samples, noticeable at the decoder.

 The header contains the following data:
     id      name                # bytes